For a small business owner or operator, a bad day at work can often be attributed to one common denominator: a rotten client.

 Client: (one week ago) One more little tweak and we're done!

 Client: (Monday) One more little tweak and we're done!

 Client: (Tuesday) So if we print this 8.5x11 brochure on 11x14 will it look the same?

 Client: (today) We're going in a different direction with content and images.
 We'll get back to you.

-As a small business owner, it’s important to create documents prior to establishing what you are contracted to do.
-This helps both you and the clients have equal expectations of what work needs to be performed.
+As a small business owner, it's important to create documents prior to establishing what you will be contracted for.
+This encourages equal expectations from both parties and outlines the exact work that needs to be performed.

-Unlike full-time workers who can count on a steady paycheck, entrepreneurs’ lifeblood is funded by billable hours.
-So, after a project is complete, and a client demands additional work, you’re working for free… And that’s not OK.
+Unlike full-time workers who can count on steady paychecks, the entrepreneurs’ livelihood is funded by billable hours.

 4 – "Mike the Micromanager" - The missing micromanager